 Digital accessibility is an area in constant flux.
 Web accessibility consultants make it their business to stay on top of the latest developments in the industry.
 They’re informed about the most current technical requirements for digital accessibility.
 They’re aware of new releases in assistive technology devices and software, and which of these are in the most widespread use.
 They know about trendy new electronic gadgets and apps.
-And, most importantly, they are knowledgeable about legislation such as Section 508 of the Rehabilitation Act – including recent updates (version 2.1 of the Web Content Accessibility Guidelines was released not long ago), new requirements and compliance deadlines.
+And, most importantly, they are knowledgeable about legislation related to accessibility, such as Section 508 of the Rehabilitation Act, and standards like the Web Content Accessibility Guidelines – including recent updates, new requirements and compliance deadlines.

 6. They offer a worry-free, comprehensive package.

 When web accessibility consultants evaluate your digital properties, they do much more than identify your barriers in a report.
 They work with you in a systematic and prioritized manner to ensure the remediation process is thorough.
 Often, they will also check your site on a monthly, quarterly or twice-a-year basis to ensure that fresh content and modified features have not introduced new disability barriers.
 They may even offer adjunct services in the area of digital accessibility, such as training, accessibility and conformance statements, assistive technology and marketing communications support.

 eSSENTIAL ACCESSIBILITY has developed a comprehensive accessibility solution to help organizations follow the Web Content Accessibility Guidelines (WCAG) and achieve and maintain compliance with standards and regulations.
 This includes integrating web compliance evaluation and remediation services with assistive technology to deliver a transformative experience for people with disabilities.
 Learn more about eSSENTIAL ACCESSIBILITY’s innovative solution.

 eSSENTIAL Accessibility has changed its name to Level Access!
 Read More